National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 :::

 Now that we have introduced N3C and described its motivation and importance, we'll walk through the life cycle of an example project from onboarding to publishing.
-This path typically takes at least 6 months and 6 collaborators.
 It isn't easy to do yourself, but fortunately N3C has attracted a large and diverse set of researchers.
-Coupled with a large and diverse set of robust patient records, completing a research project within a year is possible.
+Coupled with a large and diverse set of robust patient records, it is possible to complete an investigation within 6 to 12 months.

 ![Path of a typical N3C project.](images/story/fig-story-010-intro-to-story.png){#fig-story-010-intro-to-story fig-alt="Path of a typical N3C project"}

 Suppose you are starting a project by yourself.
-In that case, the N3C ecosystem of researchers and resources is at your fingertips.
+The N3C ecosystem of researchers and resources is at your fingertips.
 You'll likely be able to recruit collaborators with complementary skills (in addition to N3C-wide resources such as [instructional material](support.md) and [office hours](support.md#sec-support-office)).
 If you would like to join an existing project, there are [domain teams](onboarding.md#sec-onboarding-dt) and ongoing projects that likely will fit your interests and benefit from your abilities.